MitchDuke/BESIEGED_STUDIOS_V1/README.md

 ### Known Bugs

   - Email verification was causing a redirect loop (disabled via `ACCOUNT_EMAIL_VERIFICATION = "none"` during assessment).
-  - When altering the value of copmmission items in the basket dropdown the site throws a page 404 error.
-You wouldn't normally ask for more than one but it is something that requires attention should this be used in a production envronment.
+  - When altering the value of commission items in the basket dropdown the site throws a page 404 error.
+You wouldn't normally ask for more than one but it is something that requires attention should this be used in a production environment.
   - Bootstrap alert styles sometimes require inline overrides due to specificity.

 ## Further Improvements